-Warlock is one of the three classes available in Destiny 2, alongside Hunter and Titan.
+Stats are just as important in Destiny 2 as in any other game, and the stats you’ll want depend partially on what class you’re playing.
+There are three classes in Destiny 2: Warlock, Titan, and Hunter.
+In this article we’ll focus on just Warlock, since it’s difficult to discuss them all at once.
 Just like the other two classes, Warlocks can play a wide variety of roles on a team, so there isn’t just one specific way to play them.
 However, there are certain stats that are particularly good on Warlock.
 In this article, we’ll take a look at the best stats for Warlock in Destiny 2!

 What is the Best Stat for Warlock in Destiny 2?